TrustEsosa12/alx-low_level_programming/0x0A-argc_argv/README.md

-a program that prints its name
+a program that prints the number of arguments passed into it